-In April 2020, we entered into the Earn-in Agreement with Barrick, pursuant to which Barrick has acquired an option to earn a 70% interest in the Company's El Quevar project located in the Salta Province of Argentina (the "Option").
-For a description of the Earn-In Agreement, see "Our Material Mining Properties - El Quevar" in our Annual Report Form 10-K for the year ended December 31, 2021.
+In April 2020, we entered into the Earn-in Agreement with Barrick.
+For a description of the Earn-In Agreement, see "Our Material Mining Properties-El Quevar" in our 2022 Annual Report.
 During the earn-in period, in addition to required exploration spending, Barrick will fund the holding costs of the property, which will qualify as work expenditures.
 Barrick will reimburse us for expenses related to maintaining the exploration camp, which will initially be run by us under a service agreement, and which will also qualify as work expenditures.
-As of December 31, 2022, approximately \$0.2 million of expenses incurred by us are expected to be reimbursable under the Earn-in Agreement.
-Barrick reimbursed this amount to us in January 2023.
-Barrick met the minimum \$1.0 million in work expenditures required by the Earn-in Agreement in September of 2021.
+Barrick met the minimum \$1.0 million in work expenditures required by the Earn-in Agreement in September 2021.
 If Barrick elects to terminate the Earn-In Agreement, we will become responsible for future holding costs and exploration spending related to the property.